 Some concerns fall out of the scope that can be addressed through Mount Allison’s short-term and solution-focused counselling model.
 Counsellors will use their discretion to refer students to external services where appropriate.
 Students with pre-existing needs who receive counselling external to the university are encouraged to explore a continuation of these services or to work with their counsellor on appropriate transition.
 Mount Allison counsellors do not diagnose or provide assessments.
 Anyone needing urgent care are advised to call emergency services.

 Mount Allison’s Social Worker provides non-urgent case management services to students during the academic year (September – April).
 Case management is not counselling, but includes navigation and connection to appropriate services both on and off campus.
 Students may connect with the Social Worker through a self-referral or with a referral from a member of the Mount Allison community.
 The Social Worker also has a lead role with the Student of Concern Case Team (SOCCT), where they are the first contact for students referred through that program.
 In-person and virtual appointments are available.

 How to book an appointment

-To book an appointment, know what to expect at your first appointment, and find out more information about confidentiality, visit booking an appointment.
+Find out what to expect at your first appointment and information about confidentiality by visiting booking an appointment at the Wellness Centre.
 Appointments are available in-person and virtually.